HyperCC/Multi-Thread-Sudoku/README.md

 ## Details and Observations

 * For each amount of Threads, 120 tests were made, from these the 10 largest and 10 smallest were removed to try to prevent a drop in the average.
+* The results are from a 9x9 sudoku and the algorithm works to solve for 9 quadrants.
-* The results are made considering Intel processor with 2 principal cores using Hyperthreading, 4 cores in total.
+* Considere an Intel processor with 2 principal cores using Hyperthreading, 4 cores in total.
 * Tests were also carried out for 32 cores to see how the results varied, but they went down or up in chaotic results.
 * If there are some other elements it is because I tried to make the code with the CSP algorithm, but I could not represent it correctly.